-- First Nations Communities/Governments/Bands/Tribal Councils located in B.C. - Indigenous Cultural, Language and Education centres in B.C. - Indigenous organizations in B.C. (incorporated and unincorporated not-for-profit organizations) - Indigenous community groups that include ad-hoc committees defined as a temporary committee set up to do a specific task and are not a permanent standing committee - Previous applicants may apply as long as all reporting on previous funding from FPHLCC/FPCC (all programs) or the First Peoples' Cultural Foundation (FPCF) is up to date
+- First Nations Communities/Governments/Bands/Tribal Councils located in B.C. - First Nations Cultural, Language and Education centres in B.C. - Not-for-profit societies registered in B.C. that are in good standing and are governed by B.C.
+First Nations individuals (at least 75% of directors identify as B.C.
+First Nations) - B.C.
+First Nations-led museums and cultural spaces (at least 75% of directors identify as B.C.
+First Nations) - Urban and off-reserve B.C.
+First Nations organizations (at least 75% of directors identify as B.C.
+First Nations) - Previous applicants may apply as long as all reporting on previous funding from FPHLCC/FPCC (all programs) or the First Peoples' Cultural Foundation (FPCF) is up to date